badlydrawnrob/elm-playground/elm-in-action/README.md

 2. It’s generally a good idea to keep our types as narrow as possible, so we’d like to avoid passing `viewLoaded` the entire `Model` if we can.
 However, that’s not a refactor we need to do right now.
 3. SHARING CODE BETWEEN UPDATE BRANCHES — Usually, the simplest way to share code is to extract common logic into a helper func- tion and call it from both places.
 This is just as true for update as it is for any func- tion, so let’s do that!
 4. Note that you can pass a model (record) to another helper function, like our `applyFilters` function.
 It first applies changes to the model, then passes through to the `applyFilters` helper which also adds further changes to the model.
+    - You can do this on `update` in any branch
+    - So if you need to add a filter, for instance, you'd need to call the function **on load**, **on change**, etc.
+    - Give an example that's simpler than the slider.
+    - Take care — you'd need to `Tuple.pair` and add `Cmd.none` in the _helper function_ so it's taking a model and returning a `(model, Cmd.none)`
 5. <s>Elm’s division operator (/) works only if you give it two Float values.
 The `Basics.toFloat` function converts an Int to a Float, so `toFloat model.hue` converts `model.hue` from an `Int` to a `Float—at` which point we can divide it by 11 as normal.</s> — this doesn't seem true in 0.19.1
+6. Working with Ports and external javascript also has **a problem with _timing_**.
+If the javascript loads _before_ the `Loaded` state happens, your javascript might not work on page load.
+See "browsers repaint the DOM" on page 151 of pdf.
+See also `requestAnimationFrame`.
+7. Cmd and Sub are both parameterized on the type of message they produce.
+We noted earlier that `setFilters` returns a `Cmd msg` (as opposed to `Cmd Msg`) because it is a command that **produces no message after it completes**.
+In contrast, activityChanges returns a `Sub msg`, but **here `msg` refers to the `type` of message** returned by the `(String -> msg)` function we pass to `activityChanges`.
+8. Flags and decoding javascript values with `Json.Decode.Value`

+> Whereas it’s normal for setFilters to return Cmd msg, it would be bizarre for activityChanges to return Sub msg.
+After all, a Cmd msg is a command that has an effect but never sends a message to update—but sub- scriptions do not run effects.
+Their whole purpose is to send messages to update.
+Subscribing to a Sub msg would be like listening to a disconnected phone line: not terribly practical.

 -----